Tornevall/tornevalls-resurs-bank-payment-gateway-for-woocommerce/README.md

 ## REQUIREMENTS AND SECURITY CONSIDERATIONS

+Take a look at [Code of Conduct and Migrations](https://docs.tornevall.net/display/TORNEVALL/Code+of+Conduct+and+Migrations#CodeofConductandMigrations-PHPVersions) for an extended explanation about how PHP is used.

 * PHP: [Take a look here](https://docs.woocommerce.com/document/server-requirements/) to keep up with support.
 As of aug 2021, both WooCommerce and WordPress is about to jump into 7.4 and higher.
   Also, [read here](https://wordpress.org/news/2019/04/minimum-php-version-update/) for information about lower versions